Force over Distance: Chapter 21

 Inside the CI room, a datapad clattered to the floor.

-Chloe stood frozen, her hands stretched in front of her, palm open, as if to ward something off.
+Chloe stood frozen, her hands outstretched, as if to ward something off.
 Her eyes were wide.
 Full of fear.
+Focused on Rush.

-“Chloe,” Rush whispered.
-He had both hands raised, mirroring her stance.
-Despite the uncontrolled horror of his thoughts, Young felt the scientist dig in against a rising headache, against the rising chaos in his mind.
-“Don't panic,” Rush whispered, trying to calm them both.
-“Do not—” broke off, one hand coming to his temple, “panic.”
+“Chloe.”
+Rush mirrored her stance.
+Despite the uncontrolled horror of his thoughts, The scientist dug in against a rising headache, against the threatening chaos in his mind.
+“Don't panic,” he whispered, trying to calm them both.
+“Do not.”
+He broke off, one hand coming to his temple.
+“Panic.”

-It was Chloe who answered.
-“They're here,” she whispered, her eyes never leaving Rush.
+“They're here.”
+Chloe’s eyes didn’t leave Rush.
 “The ones that changed me.
 They're close.”

 Young felt a prickling sensation as the hair at the back of his neck stood on end.